 In section 1) the applicant should present a clear statement of the research to be investigated.
-In section 2) discuss the significance of the proposed work in relation to the investigator's discipline or to general knowledge.
+In section 2) discuss the significance of the proposed work in relation to the investigator's discipline or to general knowledge written for a broad audience of peers from across disciplines.
 Section 3) typically clarifies this by stating how the research complements or extends the existing literature or practice in an area and includes appropriate background information to provide context and understanding.
 Any previous, related work by the applicant should be explained here.

 Section 4) should discuss the elements, criteria, variables, dimensions, or parameters of the problem that will be investigated, analyzed, interpreted, manipulated, or evaluated.
 This information serves to clarify the aspects of the project the author believes to be important and to tie the research to the specific procedures and methods to be used.
-The investigator's research design and methods must be appropriate to the discipline and include the procedure for collecting and interpreting data and information.
+The investigator's research design and methods must be appropriate to the discipline.
+It should be clearly described and include the procedure for collecting and interpreting data and information.
 A timetable of proposed activities should be included as well as specific details of the analyses.
 CRC members agree that proposals with poor methods or poorly described methods are less competitive and less likely to be funded.